-Kathy is an attorney retired from full-time practice, now engaged fully in her pro bono representation of a local non-profit client, active participation in the State Bar of Wisconsin, and private realtor business.
+Kathy is a former Assistant General Counsel of WisDOT engaged fully in her representation of a local non-profit client, active participation in the State Bar of Wisconsin, and private realtor business.
 Her practice began in Milwaukee at the National Labor Relations Board and the Office of the State Public Defender.
-Her service as a government attorney also included Assistant General Counsel of WisDOT, and President of the Government Lawyers Division of the State Bar.
+She is President of the Government Lawyers Division of the State Bar.

 “I’m so grateful to be able to return to the service of our most vulnerable persons after years of working for a state agency.
 As a public defender, I witnessed and realized my immense privilege daily while my clients faced seemingly insurmountable barriers.
 Even in dire circumstances, they often demonstrated as much or more grace and respect than the system ever showed them.”